-Exceptions Throws an IT SSLException exception if there is a problem returning the negotiated ciphersuite.
-The exception can be queried to find the specific error code.
-Refer to class IE.Iona.OrbixWeb.SSL.IT_SSLException on page 105 for further information on error codes.
+Exceptions Throws an IT\SSLException exception if there is a problem returning the negotiated ciphersuite.
+The exception can be gueried to find the specific error code.
+Refer to class information on error codes.

+IE.Iona.OrbixWeb.SSL.IT SSLException on page 71 for further